 University of Massachusetts, Amherst, B.A., magna cum laude

-Andrew was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the fields of Employment Law—Management, Labor Law—Management, and Litigation—Labor and Employment.
-Andrew has been listed in Best Lawyers since 2007, and was the 2015 Providence “Lawyer of the Year” in Labor Law—Management.
+Andrew was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Employment Law—Management; Labor Law—Management; and Litigation—Labor and Employment; and was named the Providence “Lawyer of the Year” for Labor Law—Management in 2020.
+Andrew has been listed in Best Lawyers since 2007, and was also the 2015 Providence “Lawyer of the Year” in Labor Law—Management.

 Andrew is a member of the Rhode Island Manufacturing Institute Board of Directors.
 He volunteers for the Meeting Street Center and served as the former chair for both the Board of Directors of the New England Division of the American Cancer Society, and the Labor Law Committee of the Rhode Island Bar Association.
 Andrew is a member of the Professional Ethics Committee of the Rhode Island Bar Association.